 Acetic acid 0.6% lyophilised peptide 10ml research vial with blue cap and label

 • Cleland, J. L., Powell, M. F., & Shire, S. J. (1993).
 "The development of stable protein formulations: a close look at protein aggregation, deamidation, and oxidation."
 Critical Reviews in Therapeutic Drug Carrier Systems, 10(4), 307–377.
 PMID: 8124728

-Certificate of Analysis (COA): Available upon request
+Certificate of Analysis (COA): Available Here

+Acetic acid 0.6% lyophilised peptide 10ml research vial with blue cap and label